-When the assembler directive command ".ID" or ".PROTECT" is specified, this option is invalid.
+When assembler directive command ".ID", ".OFSREG" or ".PROTECT" is described, this option isn't processed.

 - Always specify this command option in capital letters. - Add "-ID" to the ID code. - To directly specify an ID code, specify "-ID#" followed by a number. - Example 1) IDCodeNo1